Andrew is a keen golfer, retired radio presenter, published author and host of a podcast on astronomy.

 Living with cancer and raising awareness to help others

-In the meantime, Andrew has retired, gone on holidays with his wife and continued producing his hobby podcast about astronomy.
+Since his diagnosis, Andrew has retired, gone on holidays with his wife and continues to produce a podcast about astronomy.

 “I just want to make sure that I do not let cancer control my life.
 You can still live a full life and do the things you love, whether that be playing golf or cooking or rebuilding your mustang.”